 To meet the needs of its people, the government of Ethiopia is working to build up its health workforce.
 As a result, the nurse-to-population ratio rose from 1 per 5,000 in 2009 to 1 per 2,132 in 2014.1 Despite efforts to retain these workers, however, a recent study of nurses working

-Jhpiego has been working in Lesotho since 2008, assisting the Ministry of Health to address the national HIV/AIDS epidemic.
-Currently, Jhpiego is collaborating with the Government of Lesotho on the following initiatives: Under the Technical Support to Enhance HIV/AIDS Preventio
+Jhpiego has been working in Lesotho since 2008, assisting the Ministry of Health (MOH) to address the national HIV/AIDS epidemic.
+Currently, Jhpiego is collaborating with the Government of Lesotho to: Scale up high-quality voluntary medical male circumcision (VMMC) and early infant m

 Mohale’s Hoek, Lesotho—With his yellow health booklet in his hand, Tsepo Lethole waited excitedly for the minibus that would take him to the health center and the HIV prevention services now available to young men.
 He stood in the same spot where, only days before, Ministry of Health